TORONTO (Reuters) - Rapper Snoop Dogg insists, for now, he is dropping the 'Dogg' to take on a new moniker, Snoop Lion.

 His new nonfiction film, made by his own company, is called just that, "Reincarnated."
 Like many music documentaries in recent years, it serves partly as a promotional piece for his upcoming reggae album of the same name, showing how each song was recorded, including with reggae master Bunny Wailer.

 His larger point however, is that at the age of 40, he is older, wiser and has embarked on a spiritual and musical odyssey.
-His new name, the film shows, was not picked by him but rather handed down by Rastafarian priests in Jamaica.
+His new name, the film shows, was not chosen by him but rather handed down by Rastafarian priests in Jamaica.

 But on Friday, dressed in pure white and wearing a white rasta cap, he talked of "a true transformation," his internal "love and peace," and his devotion to his wife and children.

-He also shrugged off disbelievers who question whether the man who helped popularize the notorious Death Row Records label, along with fellow musicians such as murdered Tupac Shakur, has really changed.
+He shrugged off disbelievers who question whether the man who helped popularize the notorious Death Row Records label, along with fellow musicians such as murdered Tupac Shakur, has really changed.

 "For those who feel like it is not real or it is not authentic, that is what it is.
 You are going to have your own opinions and views," he said.
 "What I can do, is put down a clean glass of water and a dirty glass of water and you can have the choice to drink whatever one you like."